Ivan Eland has offered a new approach to ranking the U.S. presidents, and it’s one that I applaud with some reservations.

 His book is called Recovering Rushmore (2014, now updated to include Obama) and its hall of fame/shame is based on (1) the degree to which a president’s policies promoted peace, prosperity and liberty, and (2) the president’s adherence to the Constitution’s limitations on presidential powers.
 This opposes the criteria used by most historians, who tend to reward a president who happens to serve in a time of crisis and by expanding his presidential power.
 And herein lies the rub.
-As a libertarian I largely approve Eland’s criteria, but as a left-leaning libertarian I’m not as hostile to executive activism when it comes to fiscal benefits (the prosperity category) for the common good.
+As a (soft) libertarian there is much I approve in Eland’s judgments, but as a left-leaning libertarian I’m not as hostile to executive activism when it comes to fiscal benefits (the prosperity category) for the common good.

 Meanwhile, in Eland’s judgment, the Republican Eisenhower and Democrat Carter come off rather well.
 Eisenhower minimized American involvement and intervention, and made sound decisions that helped the economy.
 Carter, while inheriting the stagnation caused by the Vietnam War, fostered economic policies that eventually led to the prosperity of the Reagan years and set a precedent for renewed prosperity during the Clinton years.